joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0101-the-history-of-preaching-in-the-Old-Testament.md

 Will you follow the Lord?
 Or you will follow the world, the idols, and the philosophies?
 Today, you must choose.

->2 Corinthians 6:1-2 (CSB) Working together with him, we also appeal to you, “Don’t receive the grace of God in vain.”
-2 For he says:
+>2 Corinthians 6:1-2 (CSB) Working together with him, we also appeal to you, “Don’t receive the grace of God in vain.”For he says:
 >At an acceptable time I listened to you,
 >and in the day of salvation I helped you.
 >See, now is the acceptable time; now is the day of salvation!